one-commercial-partner/OCPScale/docs/Azure/BootCamps/WVD/Prepare/Prepare-Lab04-Configuring-Azure-AD-Connect-with-AD-DS.md

 4. On the Internet Explorer Enhanced Security Configuration window, under **Administrators**, select the **Off** radio button and click **OK**.

 ---
-## Task 3: Creating a Domain Admin account
+## 3. Creating a Domain Admin account
 By default, Azure AD Connect does not synchronize the built-in domain administrator account *ADAdmin\@MyADDomain.com*.
 This system account has the attribute `isCriticalSystemObject` set to *true*, preventing it from being synchronized.
 While it is possible to modify this, it is not a best practice to do so.

 1. In Server Manager, click **Tools** in the upper right corner and select **Active Directory Users and Computers**.